 If you would like to make a tax-deductible donation, please be aware that donations to our PEOPLE FOR LIFE EDUCATION FUND are tax-deductible.

-Our financial situation has become, you might say, "challenging," and your gifts in support of our work are greatly appreciated.
+Your gifts in support of our work are greatly appreciated.
 We are entirely self-supporting and exist on donations from withing the northwestern Pennsylvania pro-life community -- no government grants or subsidies from larger pro-life organizations.

 For many years, donations to support the educational activities of People for Life, Inc. have not been tax-deductible, because we also do the extremely important, indispensable work of fighting for life in the political, legislative, and public policy arenas.
 However, we recently established a special fund that supports our educational projects exclusively.
 Much of our educational work centers on sharing the wonders of human development and the availability of alternatives to abortion.

 To make a donation to the People for Life Education Fund, use this button:

 Visit People for Life, 1625 W. 26th St., Erie to get your free bumper sticker.